Best practice for embedding academic literacy

 The basis for embedding AL is reflected in the Learning & Teaching Plan 2015-2017: Enabling BOLD Learning in Priority 3.1 'Embed digital and academic literacies into the curriculum'.
 It is also recognised as a key component of facilitating quality learning for students in the Student Retention and Success Plan 2015-2017 in Priority 5.2 'Embed academic, literacy and numeracy skills support into curriculum where appropriate'.
 It is envisaged that Federation University adopts a strategic 'whole program' approach to ensure AL support is provided for all students regardless of the point at which they commence their degree, i.e. articulation or pathway students.
 In this way, every student is guaranteed the opportunity to progress their academic skills from their first year of university study.
-In 2015, AL was embedded into a number of courses (see details here), two of which were delivered mainly online (Nursing & Education).
-This online embedded approach was evaluated to gain insight into students' perceptions of the resources' value and impact.
-The majority of students in both courses indicated that the AL resources were helpful, particularly with regard to understanding academic writing conventions, developing effective research skills and understanding why they need to reference.
+In 2016, AL was embedded into a number of courses (see details here), 12 of which were delivered 100% online.
+This online-embedded approach was evaluated to gain insight into students' perceptions of the resources' value and impact.
+The majority of students in two of the courses indicated that the AL resources were helpful, particularly with regard to understanding academic writing conventions, developing effective research skills and understanding why they need to reference.

 The feedback from one academic staff member was, "Overall, I have seen a much more improved calibre of academic paper this year in comparison to the last few years…"